 - a known amount borrowed

-- a known repayment timeline, typically with repayments occurring at regular interval
+- a known repayment timeline, typically with repayments occurring at regular intervals

 - a known interest rate